Complexity of the usual torus action on Kazhdan-Lusztig varieties: Torus action on Kazhdan--Lusztig varieties

-\begin{rem} Note that all entries of~$Z^{(v)}$, which are not set to 0 or 1 by Definition~\ref{def_omega0v}, correspond to non-inversions of~$v$.
+\begin{rem} Note that $v(j) < i$ is automatically satisfied for entries which are not set to 0 or 1 by Definition~\ref{def_omega0v}.
+Observe that all entries of~$Z^{(v)}$ which are not set to 0 or 1 by Definition~\ref{def_omega0v} correspond to non-inversions of~$v$.
 This is because these are precisely the entries lying in the opposite Rothe diagram of~$v$, and the condition in Definition~\ref{def_opposite_Rothe} is the same as in Definition~\ref{def_noninv_descr}. \end{rem}